Skip to main content

 Tourism Employment and Workforce Challenges

-Despite Poland’s strong tourism potential, employment in the sector remains relatively low compared to other EU countries, with generally poor wages.
-Since the COVID-19 pandemic, the sector has faced additional strain due to a shrinking workforce and lowered employer expectations.
+Despite Poland’s strong tourism potential, employment in the sector remains relatively low compared to other EU countries, with generally low wages.
+Since the COVID-19 pandemic, the sector has faced additional pressure due to a shrinking workforce and reduced employer expectations.

 Role of Migrant Workers and Refugee Employment

-In 2022, 26% of tourism-related businesses in Poland employed foreign workers—mainly Ukrainians—in roles such as kitchen staff, maids, cooks, and waiters.
-One in ten employers intended to hire Ukrainian refugees, yet key obstacles included language barriers and complex administrative processes.
+In 2022, 26% of tourism-related businesses in Poland employed foreign workers, mainly Ukrainians, in roles such as kitchen staff, maids, cooks, and waiters.
+One in ten employers intended to hire Ukrainian refugees; however, key obstacles included language barriers and complex administrative processes.

 Tourism Promotion and Branding Strategies

 Effective promotion of Polish tourist destinations requires targeted, multi-channel communication strategies, with social media playing a crucial role.
-Although awards and recognition can boost destination branding, acquiring them often entails considerable investment.
+Although awards and recognition can strengthen destination branding, obtaining them often involves considerable investment.

 Need for Long-Term Tourism Policy

-A successful tourism strategy in Poland depends on a long-term and consistent policy, involving coordinated actions among various stakeholders.
-Short-term interventions are insufficient, and sustained commitment is needed to generate lasting results.
+A successful tourism strategy in Poland relies on a long-term, consistent policy framework supported by coordinated actions among a range of stakeholders.
+Short-term interventions are insufficient; sustained commitment is essential to achieving lasting impact.

 Employment SWOT Analysis: A Weak Sector

-A SWOT analysis of employment in the tourism sector—viewed from the employee perspective—reveals that weaknesses currently outweigh strengths.
-This underscores the need to enhance job quality and make tourism-related employment more attractive.
+A SWOT analysis of employment in the tourism sector, viewed from the employee perspective, reveals that weaknesses currently outweigh strengths.
+This highlights the need to improve job quality and make tourism-related employment more attractive.

 Guidance for Job Brokers in Tourism

-Job brokers operating in the tourism sector must understand its specific characteristics, including its evolving workforce landscape.
-To effectively support jobseekers, they must address sector challenges, identify viable opportunities, and tailor support strategies to the realities of tourism employment.
+Job brokers operating in the tourism sector must understand its specific characteristics, including the evolving nature of its workforce.
+To effectively support jobseekers, they must address sector-specific challenges, identify viable opportunities, and tailor their support strategies to the realities of tourism employment.